tildeclub/site/wiki/source/winscp.md

 1. Download and install WinSCP
 1. Now when you open WinSCP, you'll meet with the login page.
 1. Enter the following here:-
-   - Host name: tilde.club
+   - Host name: Tilde.club
-   - Username: username you used to sign up to tilde.club
+   - Username: username you used to sign up to Tilde.club
    - Password: the password given in the sign up confirmation email
 1. Now the final step before you go ahead and login.
 Go to advanced=>SSH=>Authentication and under authentication parameters, add your